The Name That Unlocks

 Image by roshanjoshi from Pixabay

-A few years ago I was watching a documentary about the December 2004 tsunami in the Indian Ocean.
-You may recall, there was a tremendous loss of human lives and property in that tsunami.
-To witness the destruction being captured ”live” on video, gave a sense of immediacy to the tragedy.
-I felt as if I, too, was there with many of the survivors, barricaded in an upper-floor house or hotel, hoping the sea of death and destruction wouldn’t swell any higher and sweep us away.
+A few years ago, I watched a documentary about the December 2004 tsunami in the Indian Ocean.
+As many may recall, the tsunami caused tremendous loss of life and property.
+Witnessing the destruction unfold in real time through video footage gave the tragedy a sense of immediacy.
+I felt as if I were there with the survivors, trapped in an upper-floor house or hotel, hoping that the floodwaters wouldn’t rise any higher and sweep us away.

-I was struck in particular by one scene of the video.
-Dark, muddy water flowed through the streets of a small village, taking everything in its path that wasn’t anchored to the ground.
-Houses crumbled, cars were tossed around like toy boats, and human beings, unlucky enough to not find higher ground, were hurled about in the debris-filled, ocean soup.
-A man and woman, thrashed about in the black water, hung on to a broken tree, and frantically searched for something more stable to cling to that would possibly rescue them from impending doom.
+One scene in particular left a lasting impression on me.
+Dark, muddy water surged through the streets of a small village, sweeping away everything in its path that wasn’t anchored to the ground.
+Houses collapsed, cars were tossed around like toys, and those unfortunate enough to be caught in the flood struggled for survival amid the debris-filled, tumultuous water.
+Amid the chaos, a man and a woman clung desperately to a broken tree, searching frantically for something more stable to hold onto, hoping for a chance of escape.

-I’ve never been able to shake the image of those two birds or to forget the idea that, in the midst of every human tragedy, there is an atmosphere of rest if we know where to search.
-Sometimes that rest is in the deepest of the ocean during a hurricane or it’s in the highest altitude during a tornado.
-And while those physical locations may provide for us some protection, there is also a spiritual dimension that ensures peace during any storm, tragedy, or catastrophe.
-We may not be as fortunate to be the birds on the wire, with physical distance from the calamity but we still have that spiritual location of peace and protection we carry within us wherever we go, even if it is in the heat of the battle or in the heart of the destruction.
+I have never been able to forget the image of those two birds, or the powerful lesson it offered: even in the midst of profound human tragedy, there is a place of rest to be found—if we know where to look.
+Sometimes that sense of peace can be found in the most unlikely of places, whether it’s in the depths of the ocean during a hurricane or at high altitudes during a tornado.
+While these physical locations may provide some measure of protection, there is also a deeper, spiritual dimension that can grant us peace during any storm or catastrophe.
+We may not always be physically removed from the chaos, like the birds on the wire, but we do carry within us a spiritual sanctuary that offers protection and peace, no matter where we are—whether in the midst of a battle or at the heart of destruction.

 Human Relationships